Wednesday, May 14, 2025

 You become eligible for Medicare in the seven months straddling your 65th birthday.
 If you or your spouse have the audacity to work and stay on your employer's health plan past that age, you're going to eventually pay the price.
 Pew also notes that record numbers of retirement-age workers are eligible for employer benefits like 401(k), pensions, and health insurance.
 You decide to take it.

-Here's where you'll get tripped up.
-The majority of older workers work for small companies.
-Small companies don't have to offer health insurance under the ACA, but if they do, they're required to offer "creditable coverage."
-If your insurance doesn't meet that standard, you'll be penalized when you go on Medicare.
 Your employer doesn't really have to tell you the insurance they offered doesn't meet the standard.
 Surprise!
 This happens more often than you'd expect because the ACA allows for substandard plans to be "grandfathered" and "grandmothered(?)" in.
+The "requirement" is a soft requirement, which results in the company's not so much being required to provide creditable coverage as your being required to receive it.
 I've spent hours researching whether small companies pay a per-employee penalty for doing this (large ones do) and some resources say they do, some say they maybe do, some say they don't...
 I give up.
 I'm sure that's how they feel too when met with these reams of regulations.

 They use the same 10-percent-per-eligible-year penalty system for these workers.
 I couldn't find any reference to a percentage cap, e.g. if you work until age 75, you'll pay 10 percent for the 10 years you could have been on government insurance.
 That's a 100 percent penalty, doubling your premium for the rest of your life.
 If you work longer, it'll be more.
 (There are also potential Medicare Part D penalties under this scenario, but this is already an exhausting amount of information, so I won't go into that now.)

 And here you thought you were saving the government money by not burdening them with your healthcare bills and taking care of it independently!
 It seems the government thinks that's a bad thing.
-They argue that they want literally everyone who is eligible for Medicare to enroll because they're spreading the risk by making healthier people pay premiums to cover costs for less healthy enrollees.
+They argue that they want literally everyone who's eligible for Medicare to enroll because they're spreading the risk by making healthier people pay premiums to cover costs for less healthy enrollees.
 I understand that risk pools are a part of insurance underwriting, but I'd like some hard data on how much money they're saving under this system.

 Possible Solutions